 My Favourite Tracks Analyzed

-Rat Riley’s remix of “In The Lab” begins with bright piano chords in contrast to the static crackle, juddering drums and rough-edged synth patterns of the original.
+Rat Riley’s remix of “In The Lab” begins with bright piano chords in contrast to the static crackle, juddering drums, and rough-edged synth patterns of the original.
 There’s a driving house beat with climbing chords and tambourine added which is frankly addictive.
-There’s bright flashes of piano before minor chores interlock to form a pattern over the dance floor driven beat.
+There are bright flashes of piano before minor chores interlock to form a pattern over the dancefloor-driven beat.
 The high, fluting synth that plays a circling pattern of notes has a catchy quality to it that I enjoy.
 As the track continues, it redoubles its energy with broken notes over the pumping beat with warmer piano notes jumping in.

-The “Pandemic (Dance MF Dance mix)” by Upon Eventual Collapse runs with the hard driving industrial feeling of the original track that had rising, dark waves of edgy bass and shifting synth patterns that lacerated the ears.
+The “Pandemic (Dance MF Dance Mix)” by Upon Eventual Collapse runs with the hard-driving industrial feeling of the original track that had rising, dark waves of edgy bass, and shifting synth patterns that lacerated the ears.
 In the remix, there’s the sound of rain and a quick cascading of percussion to open before growling synth and an aggressive beat slam into the track.
 Leaping minor synth notes flicker through the music, full of raging energy over the pounding bass.
 Everything is slicing and aggressive, full of a feeling of destruction.
-The drums have a hard quality to as the growling lyrics slice mercilessly through the track.
-The level of threat, pain and harshness in this track is truly ramped up to striking proportions by Upon Eventual Collapse to good effect.
+The drums have a hard quality too as the growling lyrics slice mercilessly through the track.
+The level of threat, pain, and harshness in this track is truly ramped up to striking proportions by Upon Eventual Collapse to good effect.

 There’s a rather darker, more twisted feeling in the “Shortwave Shift (Call Out Mix)” by Sapphira Vee than in the original that felt lighter than Leifendeth’s usual sound with a winding and bright synth with a minor quality.
 It still had a pounding beat and forceful quality, but tempered.
 Sapphira Vee’s remix opens with oscillating harsh sounds, all sharp and hard, along with an uneven stuttering drum pattern.
 Those synth patterns soon accompany a wash of wandering, gentle synth that adds a mysterious quality that I feel drawn to.
 Sapphira Vee also adds disembodied vocals that feel haunting as they move through.
 There is a balance between aggression and a lost, wandering feeling in the remix which I felt was quite effective.